baudelaine/ocp-esx/Install-RHEL-GUI.md

 ### install GUI

-> :warning: Run this on Conroller VNC console
+> :warning: Run this from your local machine on Conroller VNC console

 	yum groupinstall "Server with GUI" -y

 ### Set runlevel to graphical.target

-> :warning: Run this on Conroller VNC console
+> :warning: Run this from your local machine on Conroller VNC console

 	systemctl set-default graphical.target

 ### Start GUI

-> :warning: Run this on Conroller VNC console
+> :warning: Run this from your local machine on Conroller VNC console

 	init 5

 ### Sign in GUI

-> :warning: Run this on Conroller VNC console
+> :warning: Run this from your local machine on Conroller VNC console

 When prompt keep checked locales and keybords, uncheck contribution and skip signing.

 #### Open a terminal and copy Openshift cluster Certificate Authority from first Master

-> :warning: Run this on Conroller VNC console
+> :warning: Run this from your local machine on Conroller VNC console

 #### Add Openshift Certificate Authority to Firefox

-> :warning: Run this on Conroller VNC console
+> :warning: Run this from your local machine on Conroller VNC console

 #### Log to Openshift console

 >:bulb: Login to cluster via the load balancer on port 8443

-> :warning: Run this on Conroller VNC console
+> :warning: Run this from your local machine on Conroller VNC console

 <br>